fbdo/site/content/posts/scalability-and-high-availability-rules.md

 An interesting fact that affects the availability is the probability one machine used by your system will fail is inversely proportional to the number of machine you use.
 So, in the example above, given a datacenter with 1000 machines (a relatively small datacenter) where each one has a MTTF of 5 years, you will have a machine failing more or less every 2 days.

 # Rules Review and Priorization
-Below you can see some rules/best practices to achieve infinite scalability.
-Every rule not obeyed implies in a risk, and this risk can be defined as:
+Every time you don't obey a rule in this page implies in a risk, and this risk can be defined as:

 Risk = Probability * Impact